TorrX

 Baden SMART INFL8

-Baden brings brand recognition and lists a digital LCD display, preset pressure settings, USB charging, and intelligent pressure detection with stop behavior.
-The label is familiar, but the product still feels more like an accessory than a full ball-prep routine.
+Baden lists a digital LCD display, preset pressure settings, USB charging, and intelligent pressure detection with stop behavior.
+The familiar name is the pitch, and that is the problem: a sports logo does not turn an accessory pump into the premium pressure routine TorrX already built.

 04